speculatrix/tvh_radio/README.md

 Yet Another Pi Radio application

 This one is a little different.
-For a start, it can speak to tell you the channel you're about to play.
+* Firstly, it can speak to tell you the channel you're about to play.
+And it can tell you the time.
-Secondly, it understands the TV Headend API, thus allowing you to suse a TVH server as a radio source.
+* Secondly, it understands the TV Headend API, thus allowing you to use a TVH server as a radio source.

 # Purpose